 And that’s how Forerunner Mentoring Program started.
 We paired up Twquan with Jonathan, our first mentor, and watched the Lord move.
 Twquan is currently attending a 4-year college with an emphasis in business.

 What the Lord began through Zach’s relationship with Bob, he continued through countless other men who made an investment in Zach’s life.
-The Lord is still using the investment of those men through Zach and Forerunner Mentoring Program.
-The Lord changed Zach’s live by placing multiple Godly men to show Zach the true character of the Lord.
-We here at Forerunner hope to do the same for every young man and every family that builds a relationship with us.
+The Lord continues to use the investment of those men through Zach and Forerunner Mentoring Program.
+The Lord changed Zach’s life by providing godly men to show Zach the true character of the Lord.
+At Forerunner, we hope to do the same for every young man and every family that builds a relationship with us.